Advice Content Types

 Backlinks

-A Backlink is used to link a Variable in Advice text to the question where the user could modify the input.
+A Backlink is used to link a Variable in Advice text to the assumption (or originating question) where the user could modify the input.

 Read more about Backlinks.